Sylius/Sylius/docs/cookbook/payments/refund-process.rst

             tags:
                 - { name: sylius_refund.units_refunded.process_step, priority: 200 }

-The process mangers will work according to the new priorities (descending), and as a result all Refund Payments will be created before their Credit Memos.
+The process managers will work according to the new priorities (descending), and as a result, all Refund Payments will be created before their Credit Memos.

 .. tip::